F3real/F3real.github.io/content/etherhacker.md

 }
 ~~~

-We have two different checks to bypass, first we have modifier `CallMeMaybe` which checks if code size of `msg.sender` is greater then 0 and reverts.
+We have two different checks to bypass, first we have modifier `CallMeMaybe` which checks if the code size of `msg.sender` is greater then 0 and reverts.
 Second we have check that `tx.origin == msg.sender`.

-Usually `tx.origin` is same as `msg.sender`, but if there are chained calls they will differ.
-For example if we have chain of calls A -> B -> C, for C, `msg.sender` will be address of B while `tx.origin` will be A.
+Usually `tx.origin` is the same as `msg.sender`, but if there are chained calls they will differ.
+For example, if we have a chain of calls A -> B -> C, for C, `msg.sender` will be the address of B while `tx.origin` will be A.

-To bypass these checks we will call target contract from constructor, since during contract initialization code size is 0.
+To bypass these checks we will call the target contract from the constructor since during contract initialization code size is 0.
 This will also bypass second check since we will have  `wallet -> attack contract -> target contract`.

 ~~~solidity
     CallMeMaybe target = CallMeMaybe(targetAddress);